 When funds exceed the reserve amount, priority will be given to capital projects needed to provide facilities included in the master plans and CIP.

 If no projects are currently planned, any funding in excess of the designated reserves shall be used to repay existing liabilities.
-Reimbursement shall be prioritized based upon: 1) date of acceptance, 2) inter-fund debt and 3) other developer liabilities.
+Reimbursement of existing liabilities shall be prioritized based upondate of Council acceptance or approval, regardless of whether the liability is a public improvement or inter-fund debt.
+The City shall develop and publish a master reimbursement list , which will be provided in with the Transportation element addendum to this.

-Reimbursement for improvements will be based upon actual project costs which shall be set by publicly opened, sealed bids.
+Reimbursement for improvements will be based upon actual project costs, which shall be set by a minimum of three publicly opened, sealed bids.
 Sealed bids shall be submitted to and opened by the City Clerk or their designee.
 In the absence of public bids, the cost may be determined by the City Engineer, but in those cases, the cost for reimbursement shall be limited to the amount programed within the PFIP at the time the project is constructed.
+Also, financing costs are not a reimbursable cost.

 Fee Adjustments